-NPW and NPE increased for the three months ended June 30, 2021 compared with the prior year.
-The increase in NPW was due to an increase in insurance inforce and an increase in profit commission, partially offset by a decrease in the net premium yield.
-Profit commission was lower in the second quarter of 2020 due to higher ceded incurred losses resulting from the impacts of the COVID-19 pandemic.
-NPE increased as a result of higher NPW, offset by a decrease in accelerated premiums earned from single premium policy cancellations due to a decrease in refinance activity.
+NPW increased for the three months ended September 30, 2021 compared with the prior year.
+The increase in NPW was due to an increase in insurance inforce and a decrease in ceded premiums written, net of profit commission, partially offset by a decrease in the premium yield.
+NPE decreased slightly for the three months ended September 30, 2021 compared with the prior year due to a decrease in accelerated premiums earned from single premium policy cancellations given the decrease in refinance activity, partially offset by the increase in net premiums written.